-- 1. A Federally qualified HMO that meets the advance directives requirements of subpart I of 42 CFR Part 489, or - 2.
-Any public or private entity that meets the advance directives requirements and is determined by the Secretary to also meet the following conditions: - a.
-Makes the services it provides to its Medicaid enrollees as accessible (in terms of timeliness, amount, duration, and scope) as those services are to other Medicaid beneficiaries within the area served by the entity. - b.
-Meets the solvency standards of 42 CFR 438.116.
+1. A Federally qualified HMO that meets the advance directives requirements of subpart I of 42 CFR Part 489, or a.
+Makes the services it provides to its Medicaid enrollees as accessible (in terms of timeliness, amount, duration, and scope) as those services are to other Medicaid beneficiaries within the area served by the entity.